lambduli/minilog/README.md

 # Minilog

 Minilog is a very small programming language implementation.
-It's goal is to capture the essence of relational/logic programming.
+It's goal is to capture the essence of logic programming.

 > For the implementation write up see: [the write up](./WRITEUP.md).